Posted on 18th June 2020

 With manufacturing facilities across Europe and the United States, Curium delivers SPECT, PET and therapeutic radiopharmaceutical solutions for life-threatening diseases to over 14 million patients annually.
 The name ‘Curium’ honors the legacy of pioneering radioactive researchers Marie and Pierre Curie, after whom the radioactive element curium was named and emphasizes our focus on nuclear medicine.
 The tagline ‘Life Forward’ represents our commitment to securing a brighter future for all those we serve: An enhanced quality of care for our patients.
 A trusted partner to our customers.
 A supportive employer to our valued team.

 Summary of Position

-- Ensure a safe and quality working environment through training, awareness, and compliance to Safety/Quality guidelines and SOPs.
+- Ensure a safe and quality working environment through training, awareness, and compliance to safety guidelines and SOP’s.

-- Responsibilities also include the ability to lift up to 70 pounds, walk, bend, stoop, push, pull, reach, and climb stairs without accommodation.
+- Responsibilities include the ability to lift up to 50 lbs., walk, bend, stoop, kneel, crouch, push, pull, reach, balance, and climb stairs and ladders without accommodation.

 - Must be willing to wear a variety of personal protective equipment.

 - Willingness to work in a team based environment.